smherdgn/react-in-app-monitor/README.md

     *Note: The `App.tsx`, `index.tsx`, and `index.html` from the monitoring tool's source are primarily for its standalone example and demonstration.
 You'll integrate the tool's components into your existing project structure.*

 2.  **Adjust Paths (if necessary)**: If you place the files differently, ensure import paths within the monitoring tool files are correct.
 The provided structure assumes relative imports.
+3.  **Install Dependencies**: Run `npm install` to ensure all required packages (including `lucide-react` for icons) are available in your project.

 ### Styling and Theming Integration

-The `MonitoringDashboard` component manages its own styling and theming (light/dark modes) internally.
-To control the theme:
+The `MonitoringDashboard` component manages its own theming (light/dark) but relies on the accompanying CSS files for layout (MonitoringDashboard.css, dashboard-styles.css, test-panel.css).
+Make sure these CSS files are imported by your bundler or included in your global styles.

 1.  **Pass the `theme` Prop**: The host application must pass a `theme` prop to the `<MonitoringDashboard />` component.
 This prop determines whether the dashboard renders in light or dark mode.
     *   Allowed values: `'light'` or `'dark'`.